vasigorc/hugging_face_ia/chapter_07/README.md

 Ask a question (type 'exit' to stop): exit
 AI: Sure, feel free to ask if you have any more questions or need further assistance!
 ```

+## Connecting LLMs to your private data using LlamaIndex